muppet9010/Factorio-Stasis-Mine/README.md

 You can remote trigger the areas stasis effect via a Lua script.

 #### Arguments (in sequential order)

 - Surface = Reference to the LuaSurface the effect to be generated on.
 - Position = The MapPosition the effect will be generated at.
 This is a table with `x` and `y` keys.
 - Our Force = Reference to the LuaForce or its name, that the effect is being generated on behalf of.
 Typically the `player` named force.
 - Affected = Either `all` or `enemy` entities are affected by the effect.
 If provided as `nil` then the mod setting will be used.
 - Radius = How large the radius of the stasis effect will be.
 1 or greater.
-If provided as `nil` then the mod setting will be used.
+The radius is a bit special, see notes.
+If provided as `nil` then the mod setting + 2 will be used.
 - Time = How many seconds (whole) the stasis effect will last.
 5 or above.
 If provided as `nil` then the mod setting will be used.

+#### Notes:

+- Radius argument - The radius of the remote interface call isn't processed identically to how the stasis weapons detonation radius is.
+This is just due to how Factorio does things and the API options if provides.
+The weapon's detonation is to the edge of a target's collision box.
+The remote interface call is to the center of the entity.
+To try and balance this out to some degree the remote call will actually measure the radius distance + 2 to see if targets centers are within range.
+This does still mean that the 2 effect methods won't be perfectly equal for the same radius value.s

 #### Example Code

 Example code below to create a stasis effect at a static position with the specific radius and time values.

 ```
-/sc remote.call("stasis_effect", "stasis_entity", game.surfaces[1], {x=10,y=20}, "player", "all", 10, 30)
+/sc remote.call("stasis_weapons", "stasis_effect", game.surfaces[1], {x=10,y=20}, "player", "all", 10, 30)
 ```

 Example code below to create a stasis effect on a player against their enemies with the mod default radius and time values.